robson3999/busker/README.md

 * user authentication:
 	* user can create his songbook (which only him can see),
 	* user can add songs to it (songs are from database availible to everyone),
-	* guest can register new account at /sign_up
+	* guest can register new account at /sign_up,
-* search - user can search for songs
+* search - user can search for songs,
+* service is mobile-friendly,

 ## Future features